 Financial Awareness Counseling Tool (FACT): The Federal Student Aid's online, interactive loan counseling tool.
 This online resource provides students with the basics of financial management and information about their federal student loan debt.
 The tool also estimates what a student’s student loan debt is likely to be when they leave school and provides financial planning and debt management tips.

-The Direct Unsubsidized Loan is not subsidized; therefore the borrower is responsible for interest for the entire life of the loan.
+The Direct Unsubsidized Loan is not subsidized; therefore, the borrower is responsible for interest for the entire life of the loan.
 Students may choose to pay interest as it accrues, or they may defer payments.
-Deferred interest will be added it to the loan balance at repayment.
+Deferred interest will be added to the loan balance at repayment.
 The Direct Unsubsidized Loan is not based on need; therefore students who do not qualify for need-based aid may still apply for an Unsubsidized Direct Loan to meet educational expenses.
-The annual loan amount is $40,500 minus the student's Direct Subsidized Loan eligibility.
+The annual loan amount is $40,500.
 The annual loan amount is $20,500 for graduate students enrolled in programs other than the DVM program.
 The school will determine eligibility.
-The interest rate for loans disbursed between July 1, 2016 and June 30, 2017 is 5.31%.
+The interest rate for loans disbursed between July 1, 2019, and June 30, 2020, is 6.08%.
 The interest rate for new loans will be set every July 1st for the upcoming academic year.
-The loan origination fee for loans disbursed through September 30, 2016 will be 1.068% changing to 1.069% for loans with a first disbursement on or after October 1st.
+The loan origination fee for loans disbursed through September 30, 2019, will be 1.062% changing to 1.059% for loans with a first disbursement on or after October 1st.

-The Direct Graduate PLUS loan is a federal loan with a fixed interest rate of 6.31% through June 30, 2017 and a 4.272% loan origination fee.
-The loan origination fee for loans with a first disbursement on or after October 1, 2016 will be 4.276%.
+The Direct Graduate PLUS Loan is a federal loan with a fixed interest rate of 7.08% through June 30, 2020, and a 4.248% loan origination fee.
+The loan origination fee for loans with a first disbursement on or after October 1, 2019, will be 4.236%.
 The interest rate on new loans is reset each July 1st for the upcoming year.
 Borrowers are eligible to receive up to the cost of education minus all other aid received from all sources.
-The loan is not subsidized; therefore the borrower is responsible for paying loan interest from the time the loan is disbursed.
+The loan is not subsidized; therefore, the borrower is responsible for paying loan interest from the time the loan is disbursed.
 Payment of interest may be deferred during enrollment.
 Unpaid interest will be added to the loan balance at repayment.

 Federal loans can be partially or fully pre-paid without penalty.